kubernetes-sigs/cluster-api-provider-azure/hack/observability/prometheus/readme.md

 # Prometheus Metrics

-This directory holds the resources for deploy prometheus and monitoring metrics coming from the CAPZ controller.
+This directory contains resources for deploying [prometheus](https://prometheus.io/) to query and view metrics coming from the CAPZ controller.
 It adds a label to the CAPZ controller and scrapes metrics via the kube-rbac-proxy sidecar.
-This is intended for development purposes.
+This is intended for development purposes only.

+**NOTE:** This metrics pipeline is evolving and should not be considered for production usage.

 ```
 ./hack/observability/prometheus/